How are you preparing for, or reviewing, your Japanese classes?

 On the internet you can find sites containing supplementary learning materials to help you prepare for, or to review, lessons from certain textbooks.

-Obviously, not all Japanese textbooks are covered, but the available sites can be very useful ーnot only for lesson preparation and review, but also to help you prepare for quizzes.
+Obviously, these sites don't correspond with all of the textbooks but they can be very useful for previewing and reviewing, and also help you prepare for quizzes.

 Let's look at some study websites designed to run alongside the "Genki" series of textbooks.